tpalko/freshbeats-pi/README.md

 ports that can run Python.
 The "home theater system" can be headphones.
 Everything can run on one box.

+## Security and Multi-tenancy

+The system could be fully multi-tenant.
+The database collection can obviously be multi-tenant, so the app must permit registration and selection of ad-hoc devices to play the music (as long as the available music library matches the information in the database).
+The "player" device and the music library accessible to it are then associated with the tenant collection of music in the database.
+The application can even spot check the player against database items to gain some confidence that the association is valid, trusting in the device's positive response of course.

+The appearance of the music library database records in the local development case is contrived, actually, and the initial ingestion would ultimately also be self-service.
+The ingestion tool would run on the device, more like an agent, and transmit synchronization messages to the application supposedly via the same channels as the general player status/control messages.

+With no information to start, the user would provision some device that has a) a media player compatible with the agent or a custom connector implemented from BaseWrapper and b) network or local access to a library of music files.

+The user would then

+1. install the agent on the device and configure networking appropriately to make the agent available to the Freshbeats application
+2. select "add device" in the freshbeats UI
+3. enter the base URL of the agent running on the device

+With some prompting, maybe, then

+4. the agent will begin scanning the device and transmitting synchronization messages to the Freshbeats application
+5. Freshbeats will populate the database in association with the device (and, in turn, the tenant)

+Already, we have several authorization and authentication issues.

+* Authentication to Freshbeats (not immediately pertinent to ad-hoc device registration but as yet untouched)
+* Authorization of Freshbeats with the agent on the device
+* Verification of the messages from the agent

+The agent's presence on the device is strictly read-only by design.
+There is no reason for any changes to be made, and therefore no reason to permit or enable the agent to do so.
+Regarding authorization of Freshbeats with the agent, there are the issues of privacy and tampering - media should be playable only by the agent's origin server, i.e. when the user installs the agent, they are implicitly permitting whatever service backs the agent to control it.
+The agent needs a way of verifying the origin server.
+This is typically done either with a secret or with an asymmetric keypair.

+On behalf of the agent, it must be able to trust messages from Freshbeats.
+If the agent was initiating the exchange, it might make sense for it to assume the validity of Freshbeats and pass a random generated secret for Freshbeats to use on future communications.
+Then again, Freshbeats must also be able to trust messages from the agent, and Freshbeats supplying a key for the agent to use would also make sense.
+But neither side should be able to be solicited for a secret without the intervention of the user, who begins the chain of trust.

+Agent:
+* only Freshbeats can control and gain information

+Freshbeats:
+* only an agent identified by a user can synchronize the database and send status messages

+Actor A doesn't tell B how to send messages to A, or ask how to send messages to B A asks B how B wants to send messages to A
+B replies with a token
+Now A knows how to verify messages from B
+But B doesn't know how to verify messages from A
+Can B ask A the same question?
+A could be a jerk
+B now knows about A, and asks A how A wants to send messages to B A replies with a token
+Now B knows how to verify messages from A, but that doesn't mean A is a good actor B is a good actor to Freshbeats, because the user said so

+The Agent: "Here's How You Trust Me"
+The user registers the agent with Freshbeats Freshbeats sends its public key and a callback URL to the agent at a special DMZ-type endpoint The agent encrypts a generated token with the public key and sends it to the callback URL Freshbeats can now accept messages from the agent

+The agent needs a way to verify substantive messages from Freshbeats
+Freshbeats: "I Know Your Secret"
+This actually takes care of both sides
+User sets or agent generates a secret
+That secret is provided to Freshbeats _by the user directly_ not via messaging There is no soliciting the token from the agent

 ## Get Some Prompt

 import sys, os, django